DataStax-Examples/astra-netflix/README.md

 You will find below which values to enter for each field.

-- **For the database name** - `code_with_ania_kubow.` While Astra allows you to fill in these fields with values of your own choosing, please follow our recommendations to ensure the application runs properly.
+- **For the database name** - `code_with_ania_kubow.` While Astra DB allows you to fill in these fields with values of your own choosing, please follow our recommendations to ensure the application runs properly.

 - **For the keyspace name** - `netflix`.
 It's really important that you use the name "free" for the code to work.